 Check out this video on how to navigate project management for grant writers.

-“As a freelancer, that's a great way to get into nonprofits and to show your value and what you can do to
+freelancer, that's a great way to get into nonprofits and to show your value and what you can do to help them, and

 Based on what is taught in the Collective, Kyle has been inspired to implement efficient and effective processes for his job that can be easily picked up by others in the event of an unforeseen emergency.